stuartmcalpine/desc_continuous_integration/docs/desc/ci.rst

 pytest
 ^^^^^^

-``pytest`` is a popular package used to build test suites for Python software.
+There are many fantastic Python packages that can help you build a test suite framework for your software.
+One popular example is ``pytest``.

     "*The pytest framework makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries.*" -- `pytest website <https://docs.pytest.org/en/7.1.x/>`__

-For this example repository we have built a simple ``pytest`` framework to test the mathematical functions in the ``my_arithmetic.py`` file to ensure they work as expected.
-The unit tests are located in the ``test_*.py`` files which can be run by simplying entering ``pytest`` into the command line.
+We utilize ``pytest`` to build a simple test framework for the code in this example repository, to ensure the mathematical functions in the ``my_arithmetic.py`` file work as expected.
+The unit tests are located in the ``test_*.py`` files which can be run by simply entering ``pytest`` into the command line.
+For those not familiar with ``pytest``, their `tutorial website
+<https://docs.pytest.org/en/7.1.x/getting-started.html>`__ is a great place to
+get started.

-The goal of CI, then, is to automate these tests, which we will do using GitHub Actions.
+The goal of CI, then, is to automate these tests into a workflow, which we will do using GitHub Actions.